Music x Innovation x Technology B.Mus

 • 1.
 Cover letter or video

-A cover letter or equivalent material in video format, a minimum of 300 words, describing their artistic vision and goals, as well as a statement that they are committed to pursuing studies according to the requirements set for students at the university level.
+A cover letter or similar material in video format, a minimum of 300 words describing their artistic vision and goals, as well as a statement to the effect that they undertake to study according to the requirements made to students at university level.

-The cover letter must state, among other things, which of the following areas of focus the applicant is most interested in.
-The admissions committee will take the area of focus into consideration during the admissions test.
+In the cover letter, it must be stated, among other things, which of the following areas of focus the applicant is most interested in.
+The admissions committee will take the focus area into account in the entrance exam.

 The areas of focus are: